 From these, small requirements are considered and typically a solution proposed, provided and reviewed by a subset of the NPG team.
 Larger requirements are dealt with as projects.
 When appropriate we’ll contact Wellcome Sanger Institute Systems asking for advice, review, new services or enhancements.

-The NPG team has to maintain informatics, Illumina sequencing, and genotyping knowledge sufficient to anticipate and understand DNA Pipelines customer requirements so that requests can be anticipated, evaluated and rejected or implemented appropriately.
+The NPG team has to maintain informatics and sequencing knowledge (including Illumina, PacBio and ONT) sufficient to anticipate and understand DNA Pipelines customer requirements so that requests can be anticipated, evaluated and rejected or implemented appropriately.